Note: The information in this resource can also be accessed online via the Art and design Curriculum portal and Curriculum information pages.

 Our approach to the primary Art curriculum

-This printable PDF document provides a detailed overview of the Kapow Primary Art and design scheme of work, designed to support teaching in EYFS, KS1 and KS2.
+This printable PDF document provides an overview of the Kapow Primary Art and design scheme of work, designed to support teaching in EYFS, KS1 and KS2.
 It helps primary school teachers confidently deliver a well-structured, engaging art scheme, aligned with the National curriculum.

 What does Kapow Primary’s Art and design long-term plan contain?